David Dickinson (13 March 2000 - 13 November 2004) (primetime only from 24 February 2003)

 BBC West for BBC Two, 1 December 2008 to present (Bargain Hunt Famous Finds)

 Essentially, a cheap version of The Great Antiques Hunt that they could do on a daily basis.

 Two teams of two are given £200 to spend at an antiques fair to buy several items which they would later sell.
 An expert is assigned to each team to help them decide what to buy.
 The teams each have one hour to buy whatever they want with the money.

 One week later the items purchased are sold in a real auction.
 The items are auctioned and the team which makes the most profit (or, more likely, the least loss) is the winner.
 If the team actually makes a profit then they get to keep whatever profit they made.

 It's not startlingly original, but Dickinson was always very watchable.
 It performed well enough against ITV's This Morning (sans Richard and Judy) to be promoted into a prime-time slot in 2002, the main difference being an increased buying budget of £500.
-Whereupon Tim Wonnacott took over the daytime version, and amazingly he's now been doing the show for more than twice as long as Dickinson did - and very well he does it, too.
-The primetime version pretty much ran its course and was axed in April 2005 but the daytime version continues.
+Whereupon Tim Wonnacott took over the daytime version, and remained with the show until leaving over an undisclosed disagreement with the producers in 2015.
+His episodes as presenter ran out in January 2016, and since then a rotating selection of the programme's experts have stepped up to the presenter's role instead.